-The real tragedy is that some fairly digestible and extremely useful concepts are hidden behind a wall of dense math full of weird symbols that are vaguely recognizable, but long forgotten.
-Therefore, I humbly present a layman’s guide to the financial mathematics of risk measurement and its application to corporate finance, assuming this hypothetical layman is a highly educated, trained and experienced finance professional.
+The real tragedy is that some fairly digestible and extremely useful concepts are hidden behind a wall of dense math full of weird symbols that are vaguely recognizable but long forgotten.
+Therefore, I humbly present a layman’s guide to the financial mathematics of operational risk management measurement and its application to corporate finance, assuming this hypothetical layman is a highly educated, trained and experienced finance professional.
 This is intended to be a mental framework, rather than an Excel template.

 Establishing the Base: Inherent Risk